silexlabs/Dominos/README.md

 #Dominos, HTML DOM parser

 Dominos is a cross-platform HTML DOM manipulation library coded with [Haxe](www.haxe.org).
-It enables your applications to parse HTML pages or fragments and manipulate the HTML DOM model.
+It enables your applications to parse HTML pages or fragments and manipulate the HTML DOM model and reserialize you in memory DOM tree.

 Dominos is a free and open source project [powered by Silex Labs](http://www.silexlabs.org/).